 Pulsed calls are defined as strings of pulses so close together that they sound like a single tone.
 They last from 50 milliseconds - 10 seconds long and have an average frequency ranging from 1-6kHz (Ford 1987, NMFS 2008).
 These calls are broken into three categories: discrete, variable, and aberrant (Ford 1987, 1989).
 It is thought that their function is to help maintain group identity and contact.

 Clicks are very short bursts of sound that have been observed to occur frequently when orca are active (Ford 1989), though they also occur during resting behavior.
 Click rates vary and can occur from very few to over 300 clicks per second.
 Rapid-fire clicks usually have no audible separation between individual clicks and are called buzz trains.
-Clicks are thought to be used mostly for navigation and foraging, but since they also occur during social interaction and information from clicks is shared, it is thought that they may serve a communicative function as well (Barrett-Lennard et al. 1996, NMFS 2008).
+Clicks are thought to be used mostly for navigation and foraging, but since they also occur during social interaction, and information from clicks is shared, it is thought that they may serve a communicative function as well (Barrett-Lennard et al. 1996, NMFS 2008).
 Buzz trains also occur during certain discrete pulsed calls such as S37 which is a buzz followed by a discrete pulsed call this is the characterizing part of the S37 call.

 Whistles are continual tonal calls with harmonics that last about .06 - 18.3 seconds.
 They have a high average dominant frequency of 8.3kHz.
 In most whistles, there are harmonics around a fundamental frequency (Thompson et al. 2001).
 Whistles, like discrete calls, have discrete and variable call types (Reisch et al. 2006).
 Among the Southern Residents, whistles are most commonly used both during foraging and socializing (NMFS 2008, Ford 1987, 1989), and in situations when the individuals of the pod are more than 10m away from each other (Barry 2006).